 - At Level 4 no-one is allowed to meet in anything larger than their home bubble.
 All our in-person gatherings are suspended but the church is more alive than ever.
 We have loads of online meetings, a shopping and delivery service and our pastoral care team go into overdrive to connect with people on the phone.
 The highlight of the week is a weekly service live-streamed from the pastors’ house with contributions from lots of people across the church.
 You can watch the service on YouTube and contact Dan to get a link to other online gatherings or access pastoral support.

-- At Level 3 the situation is largely the same as Level 4.
+- At Level 3 the situation is largely the same as Level 4 – see our pastor’s response here concerning the new “steps” for Level 3 and how that affects church life and activities.
 Occasionally the live-stream will come from the Rawene Centre as we have permission to do so if we have fewer than 10 people, physically distanced, in the building.

 - At Level 2 the schools are back and our primary strategy is to get our kids and youth ministries up and running.
 Home groups can restart, midweek activities restart at the Rawene Centre and, although church services are limited in number, we encourage people to join bubbles to watch the service online on Sunday mornings.
 Anyone coming to the Rawene Centre will need to sign in and numbers are strictly limited by government guidelines.

 - At Level 1 we go back to normal.
 Meeting together frequently, eating together, and sharing life as God intends and the early church enjoyed (Acts 2:42)